MEET KATRICE: She was recently diagnosed with stage III (T2N2) HR+/HER2- eBC

 3-year risk of recurrence is based on iDFS outcomes among patients with HR+/HER2- eBC who received ET in select CDK4/6 inhibitor clinical trials.
 Data are from control arms only; no comparisons should be made between results from CDK4/6 inhibitor arms.1,2

-KISQALI consistently reduced the risk of recurrence in the broadest range of patients with stage II/III HR+/HER2- eBC
+KISQALI + AI consistently reduced the risk of recurrence in the broadest range of patients with stage II/III HR+/HER2- eBC at high risk of recurrence

 The iDFS benefit seen in the stage III subgroup was consistent with the overall population

-Results from the subgroup analysis included no prespecified statistical procedure controlling for type 1 error.
+Results from the stage III subgroup are exploratory and hypothesis-generating; as such, there was no statistical procedure controlling for type 1 error.

 iDFS was defined as the time from randomization to the date of the first event of local invasive breast cancer recurrence, regional invasive recurrence, distant recurrence, contralateral invasive breast cancer, second primary non-breast invasive cancer (excluding basal and squamous cell carcinomas of the skin), or death (any cause).3